(originally commissioned for the Living Alongside Wildlife blog)

-At a distance the old mining route unfurls above us like an M.C.
+At a distance the old mining route unfurls like an M.C.
 Escher painting; all drops and climbs and precariously tilts to the side.
-There is no ledge and you can imagine sliding off into oblivion.
+You can imagine sliding off into oblivion.

-There is great beauty in these mountain roads, not least because you can roll on for hours without seeing another vehicle.
-At one point we stop in the middle of the road for a gorgeous Panamint Rattlesnake, crouching down on elbows and knees to get the best shot, oblivious to the fact that the speed limit was fifty-five miles an hour.
+These mountain roads hold great beauty, not least because you can roll on for hours without seeing another vehicle.
+Earlier we had stopped in our tracks for a gorgeous Panamint Rattlesnake, crouching down on elbows and knees to get the best shot, oblivious to the fact that the speed limit was fifty-five miles an hour.
 Other people with cars is an abstract concept.

-But the rule of eastern California is that no matter how desolate the road you’re on is, it will lead to another one even worse.
-Matt stops when we get to the mining turnoff.
-Our target species may be a few miles down.
+But in eastern California no matter how desolate the road you’re on is, it will lead to another one even worse.
+Matt stopped when we got to the mining turnoff.
+Our target species may be miles away.

 “This is the road?”